ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _The Leavenworth weekly times._](https://chroniclingamerica.loc.gov/lccn/sn84027691/1875-10-07/ed-1/seq-1)

 #### 1875-10-07 &middot; Leavenworth, Kan.

 <table style="width: 100%;"><tr><td style="width: 50%">

+c bitterly opio-ed to him, admit
+that his sin-echos during the Ohio cam­
+paign, lotli in English and German, will
+injure the chances of the Democracy to a
+erv great extent.
+AMERICAN INVENTIONS ABROAD.
 The great American inventions, which
 ha e been adopted all over the world, are
 . the following : 1.
 The cotton gin, without